wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 <properties
-   pageTitle="Supportability and retirement policy guide for Azure Guest OS | Microsoft Azure" description="Provides information about what Microsoft will support as regards to the Azure Guest OS used by Cloud Services." services="cloud-services" documentationCenter="na"
+   pageTitle="Supportability and retirement policy guide for Azure Guest OS | Windows Azure" description="Provides information about what Microsoft will support as regards to the Azure Guest OS used by Cloud Services." services="cloud-services" documentationCenter="na"